 Whatever exhaust tone you prefer is valid, and there are many options you can choose from in the inventory of aftermarket exhausts available for the sixth-gen Honda Civic.
 Aftermarket exhausts can be a great addition to your car, especially if you want to add a bit of spice in the auditory satisfaction department.

 Exhaust systems may be popular in the tuner scene for their mild to aggressive exhaust grunt, but many enthusiasts don’t know that they can use these mods to improve their car’s performance too.

 These mods can improve your gas mileage, enhance its performance, and significantly reduce your car’s backpressure.
 Not to mention how aesthetically pleasing it makes your car from the rear.

 - HKS Hi-Power Exhaust System

 #4 Intake Systems

 And also, aftermarket intake systems frequently come with innovative air filters that are tremendously effective in cleaning up the air before getting to the engine.
-With an optimized airflow partnered with an efficient air filtration system, you can reap many benefits on a straightforward mod that’ll only cost you +$300 bucks.
+With an optimized airflow partnered with an efficient air filtration system, you can reap many benefits on a straightforward mod.

 #5 ECU Tune